 In a microwave-safe bowl, melt butter and add Worcestershire Sauce, hot sauce, garlic powder, and seasoned salt.
 Stir together and toss into the dry mixture.
 Mix until coated.

-- Transfer mixture onto a baking sheet and bake in a 250-degree oven for one hour, stirring every 15 minutes.
+Transfer mixture onto a baking sheet and bake in a 250-degree oven for one hour, stirring every 15 minutes.
 If it seems a bit soggy, bake longer at a slightly higher temp.

 Cool on paper towels.
 Add M&Ms and/or raisins, and store in an airtight container or storage bag.

 - Make several batches until you run out of ingredients.
 This freezes well.